manychat/dynamic_block_docs/instagram/README.md

             "tag_name": "example tag"
           },
           {
-            ...Another actions
+            ...Other actions
           }
         ],
-        "quick_replies": [ //optional
+        "quick_replies": [ //optional, not supported for WhatsApp and Telegram {
-          {
             "type": "node",
             "caption": "Quick reply text",
             "target": "My Content"
           },
           {
-            ...Another quick replies
+            ...Other quick replies
           }
         ]
       }
     }

-Dynamic block API current version `v2`
+Dynamic Block API's current version is `v2`

-Dynamic block has a limit to have not more than 10 messages in `messages` block, 11 quick replies and 5 actions.
+Dynamic Block has a limit of no more than 10 messages in the `messages` block, 11 Quick Replies, and 5 Actions.
-The `"buttons"`, `"actions"`, `"quick_replies"` properties are optional.
+The `"buttons"`, `"actions"`, and `"quick_replies"` properties are optional.

 # Messages format

 ## Sending text
 Use this response for sending text messages.
-`url`, `flow` and `node` buttons can be used with text message.
+The `url`, `flow`, and `node` buttons can be used with text messages.
-The `"buttons"`, `"actions"`, `"quick_replies"` properties are optional.
+The `"buttons"`, `"actions"`, and `"quick_replies"` properties are optional.

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",